greenforge-labs/cake/README.md

 ## QoS Event Callbacks

-Cake subscribers support QoS event callbacks to react when deadlines are missed or publisher liveliness changes.
+Cake subscribers and publishers support QoS event callbacks to react when deadlines are missed or liveliness changes.

 ### Deadline Callback